-Go flightseeing to Johnstone Bay: Enjoy a day of hiking, camping, kayaking, fishing, flying over glaciers in a floatplane, landing in a glacier fed lake, and paddling among the icebergs in a kayak.
+Go flightseeing: Enjoy a day of hiking, camping, kayaking, fishing, flying over glaciers in a floatplane, landing in a glacier fed lake, and paddling among the icebergs in a kayak.
 It’ll be the highlight of your entire Alaskan holiday!

 Visit Godwin Glacier: This is the adventure of a lifetime!
 Take a beautiful, breathtaking, and narrated tour over the lovely Kenai Fjords in a helicopter, and then… land on Godwin Glacier (inaccessible other than by air).
 Meet Iditarod dog racing mushers and visit their dog team operations.
 Then, go on a dog mushing ride on the Glacier!
 Miller’s Landing can make your reservations for you at no extra cost.